 John Wierman, Committee Chair

 A student’s maximum summer salary rate is tied to the student’s status in the academic program, as indicated below.
-Summer funding is limited to half-time pay (that is, 20 hours per week, as during the academic year).
+Summer funding is limited to half-time pay (that is, 20 hours per week).

 Duncan Funds may not be paid to a student for any period in which the student is funded by another source.